-Joe Kristan is a CPA at Roth & Company P.C.
+Joe Kristan is a founding member of Roth & Company P.C.